citrikgirl/msatsi/readme.txt

 Development info:

+1.0.10 Correction to path handling in Windows systems.
 1.0.9  Various corrections to account for path/file handling in Mac/Linux versions.
 1.0.8  SilentMode and SaveImage options added.
 Small corrections to existing code.
        Correction to the best solution of satsi2d.